Eisis PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Eisis, PPI may have been added to a customer's policy by Eisis, in some cases without their knowledge.
-Eisis may have disapproved a credit application if PPI was refused by the customer.
+Eisis may have refused a credit application if PPI was refused by the customer.

 Eisis PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Eisis.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Eisis, and this was not revealed to you at the point of sale, then you would be due compensation from Eisis.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Eisis, and this was not clarified to you at the point of sale, then you would be due compensation from Eisis.